Quantity: 1 available

 Weight: 1.00 Item

 Description: Clean, unmarked text with a tight binding.
-Previous owner's name inside.
-Edge wear and discoloration to dust jacket, with a small piece missing at top (see photo).
-A bit of spine slant.
+Previous owner's inscription inside.
+Slight edge wear and discoloration to dust jacket.
 First Edition with the number "1" present in the number line.